longhorn/longhorn/enhancements/20200727-add-replica-eviction-support-for-disks-and-nodes.md

 1. User can select one or more disks or nodes for eviction.
 Select `Eviction Requested` to `true` on the disabled disks or nodes, Longhorn should start rebuild replicas for the volumes which have replicas on the eviction disks or nodes, and after rebuild success, the replica number on the evicted disks or nodes should be 0.
 E.g. When there are 3 nodes in the cluster, and with `Replica Node Level Soft Anti-Affinity` is set to `false`, disable one node, and create a volume with replica count 2.
 And then evict one of them, the eviction should get stuck, then set `Replica Node Level Soft Anti-Affinity` to `true`, the eviction should go through.

 Negative Cases:
-1. If user selects the disks or nodes have not been disabled scheduling, Longhorn should display the error message on `Dashboard` immediatly.
+1. If user selects the disks or nodes have not been disabled scheduling, Longhorn should display the error message on `Dashboard` immediately.
 Or during the eviction, the disabled disk or node can not be re-enabled again.
 2. If there is no enough disk spaces or nodes for disks or nodes eviction, Longhorn should log the error message in the `Event Log`.
 And once the disk spaces or nodes resources are good enough, the eviction should continue.
 Or if the user selects `Eviction Requested` to `false`, Longhorn should stop eviction and clear the `evictionRequested` fields for nodes, disks and volumes crd objects.
 E.g. When there are 3 nodes in the cluster, and the volume replica count is 3, the eviction should get stuck when the `Replica Node Level Soft Anti-Affinity` is `false`.

 #### Integration Test Plan